JessicaHelp/Healslut-Master/README.md

 full of valuable information.
 				https://imgur.com/a/avdiNg7
 This image was made before I added the looping audio and the image converter.
-Instructions for each of them are found in this document. it was also made before I added the gif formatter and preview
+Instructions for each of them are found in this document.
+It was also made before I added the gif formatter and preview, as well as several other features.

 This program is packaged with an mp3 player which you can set to cycle through a number of tracks while the overlay is running.
 It is distributed with a few songs and scripts, but the user can add